-410 IAC 6-10.1-49 General sewage disposal requirements
+410 IAC 6-8.3-52 General sewage disposal requirements

-Sec.
-49. (a) No person shall throw, run, drain, seep, or otherwise dispose into any of the surface waters or ground waters of this state, or cause, permit, or suffer to be thrown, run, drained, allowed to seep, or otherwise disposed into such waters, any organic or inorganic matter from a commercial facility or commercial onsite sewage system that would cause or contribute to a health hazard or water pollution.
+- Sec.
+52. (a) No person shall throw, run, drain, seep, or otherwise dispose into any of the surface waters or ground waters of this state, or cause, permit, or suffer to be thrown, run, drained, allowed to seep, or otherwise disposed into such waters, any organic or inorganic matter from a dwelling or residential onsite sewage system that would cause or contribute to a health hazard or water pollution.

 - (b) The:

-- (1) design:
+- (1) design;

 - (2) construction;

 - (3) installation;

-- (4) location;
+- (4) location:

 - (5) maintenance; and

 - (6) operation;

-of commercial onsite sewage systems shall comply with the provisions of this rule.
+of residential onsite sewage systems shall comply with the provisions of this rule.

-(c) All commercial onsite sewage systems utilizing sanitary privies shall conform to department bulletin SE 11, "The Sanitary Vault Privy", 1986 Edition.

-- (d) Any commercial facility that is not connected, or cannot be connected, to a sanitary sewerage system shall be provided with a commercial onsite sewage system that includes a septic tank and a soil absorption system that has not failed. - (e) A temporary sewage holding tank is an alternative method of sewage disposal subject to the written approval of the department.
-A temporary sewage holding tank shall not be used as a primary means of commercial sewage disposal except: - (1) where necessary to prevent continued discharge of sewage from a failed existing commercial onsite sewage system; - (2) when soil conditions exist that preclude the prompt construction of a soil absorption system on a site that has already received a construction permit; or - (3) where the holding tank is owned and operated by a conservancy district, sewer district, private utility, or municipality as a part of its sewage disposal plan or for not more than two (2) years while connection to sanitary sewer is being secured.
-This two (2) year time frame may be extended upon documentation of satisfactory operation of the holding tank. - (f) No portion of the commercial onsite sewage system or its associated drainage system shall be constructed upon property other than that from which the sewage originates unless easements, which grant permission for such construction and access for system maintenance, have been obtained for that property and have been legally approved and recorded by the proper authority or commission. - (g) Commercial onsite sewage systems shall not be used for the disposal of water from: - (1) roof drains; - (2) foundation drains; - (3) swimming pool main drains; - (4) hot tub drains; or - (5) area drains.
+- (c) All residential onsite sewage systems utilizing sanitary privies shall conform to department bulletin SE 11, "The Sanitary Vault Privy", 1986 Edition. - (d) Any dwelling that is not connected, or cannot be connected, to a sanitary sewerage system shall be provided with a residential onsite sewage system that includes a septic tank and a soil absorption system that has not failed. - (e) A temporary sewage holding tank is an alternative method of sewage disposal subject to the written approval of the department, except as provided in subsection (f).
+A temporary sewage holding tank shall not be used as a primary means of residential sewage disposal except: - (1) where necessary to prevent continued discharge of sewage from a failed existing residential onsite sewage system; - (2) when soil conditions exist that preclude the prompt construction of a soil absorption system on a site that has already received a construction permit; or - (3) where the holding tank is owned and operated by a conservancy district, sewer district, private utility, or municipality as a part of its sewage disposal plan or for not more than one (1) year while connection to sanitary sewer is being secured.
+This one (1) year time frame may be extended upon documentation of satisfactory operation of the holding tank.